Eph Tennis History

 THE TENNIS EXPERIENCE

 Since its inception in 1971, the philosophy of the Williams tennis program is grounded in a team-focused environment and the pursuit of excellence on and off the court.
 The team dynamic is truly what distinguishes the Williams tennis program.
 Wonderful friends and a lot of laughter are as much a part of the experience as on-court achievements.
 Over the years, this dynamic continues to define the team at Williams, both by our own and external recognition.
 Team members have won accolades such as NESCAC Player of the Year, National Sportswoman of the Year, National Senior Player of the Year, and the ITA National Team Sportsmanship Award for all of college tennis.
 Academic pursuits are also a priority for every member of the team.
-Williams tennis has been recognized as an ITA Academic Team for the past ten years and numerous individual players have received academic awards.
+Williams tennis has been recognized as an ITA Academic Team for the past eleven years and numerous individual players have received academic awards.

 The Williams lineup consists of players who enter with strong USTA rankings and years of tournament experience.
 The team is a close group of highly trained and highly skilled tennis players who work hard to achieve the team’s goals each year.
 Team members also possess competitive and leadership strengths that are as strong as their physical ones, they value sportsmanship and hard work, and are committed to participating in a team-focused environment.
 Workouts are designed to develop each player’s tennis potential, mental strengths, and competitive excellence.
 Practice time is used to strengthen doubles teams, improve singles tactics, and increase power and movement through a strength and conditioning program.
 Ultimately, the team’s commitment to competitive excellence and each other continues their legacy of success.

 10-TIME NATIONAL CHAMPIONS